 I’ve been a Christian since I was a sophomore in high school in the days of disco music – that was a long time ago.
 In the years since, I have served in multiple roles in para-church organizations and in various church positions.
-I have been married for over 25 years.
+I have been married for over 30 years.
 We have four grown children and two grandchildren.
-I am a chemical engineer by training and experience and now work as safety manager for my company.
+I am a chemical engineer by training and experience and now work as site manager for my company.
 My passion is to see people truly free by experiencing the power of transformation as they enter into a genuine relationship with Jesus Christ.

 By now you would have thought that I would be pretty good at this Christian gig.
 I should have the jargon right, the look right, the politics right and the life right.
 What I’ve discovered is that I am a deeply flawed Christian.
 I keep wondering when I’m going to grow up and get my act together.
 I’ve also discovered that this thing we call the Christian life is more of a journey than a destination.
 Sure at some point we end up in heaven, but until then we are a work in progress and the more we embrace the Christian life as a journey the easier it is to deal with the bumps, roadblocks and detours along the way.
 I call this the Journey to the Center of the Soul.
 It is based on a book by a 17th century Christian woman named Jeanne Guyon.
 At the center of our soul is a Person and the journey there is a growing, living relationship with that Person.